bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Non-professonal users or users without requirement of computation speed are not the target of ChRIS

-Administrators versus end users want
+Administrators versus end users want:
 * The end user wants to be able to easily submit their processing job, and get an answer back quickly in a format they can understand, that's where the stretch goal of visualization for the standard deviation graph can come in.
 * The end users also want to be able to share data with colleagues at other medical institutions, to be able to discover information to help treat conditions they're studying.
 * The administrators on each institution site want to remain in compliance with laws, particularly regarding the sharing of patient data. they'd like to enable sharing to help the researchers make new discoveries, but also comply with laws and maintain patient privacy.